omerbensaadon/user-manual/README.md

 ### You know I am struggling/stressed when...
 * 😿 I am not my usual smiley, chipper self in meetings!
 * 😵‍💫 I start being checked out from meetings or generally seem distracted.
 * I start being short with you over Slack

-### I am currently trying to improve and would appreciate feedback on...
+### (COA 12/8/21) I am currently trying to improve and would appreciate feedback on...
 * ✍️ My long-form writing ability, striking a balance between conciseness and accuracy
 * My ability to delegate work effectively (I tend to take on too much)
 * 🧮 Being able to effectively digest product data and communicate insights to the team